anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - inf.vir.01
      - Infrastructure
-     - Virtual Infr astructure
+     - Virtual Infrastructure
-     - The Architecture must support the capability for Containers to consume infrastructure resources abstracted by Host Operating Systems that are running within a virtual machine.
+     - The Architecture must support the capability for containers to consume infrastructure resources abstracted by host operating systems that are running within a virtual machine.
      - ra2.ch.005, ra2.ch.011
    * - inf.phy.01
      - Infrastructure
-     - Physical Infrastructu re
+     - Physical Infrastructure
-     - The Architecture must support the capability for Containers to consume infrastructure resources abstracted by Host Operating Systems that are running within a physical server.
+     - The Architecture must support the capability for containers to consume infrastructure resources abstracted by host operating systems that are running within a physical server.
      - ra2.ch.008
    * - kcm.gen.01
      - Kubernetes Cluster
      - General
-     - The Architecture must support policy driven horizontal auto- scaling of Kubernetes Cluster.
+     - The Architecture must support policy driven horizontal auto- scaling of Kubernetes cluster.
      - N/A
    * - kcm.gen.02
      - Kubernetes Cluster